Leptotyphlopidae: Description

 Relatively small snakes, leptotyphlopids rarely exceed 30 cm in length; only Trilepida macrolepis and Leptotyphlops occidentalis grow larger.
 The cranium and upper jaws are immobile and no teeth are in the upper jaw.
 The lower jaw consists of a much elongated quadrate bone, a tiny compound bone, and a relatively larger dentary bone.
 The body is cylindrical with a blunt head and a short tail.
 The scales are highly polished.
 The pheromones they produce protect them from attack by termites.
 Among these snakes is what is believed to be the world's smallest: L. carlae (Hedges, 2008).

 Geographic range

 Leptotyphlopids are found in Africa, western Asia from Turkey to eastern India, on Socotra Island, and from the southwestern United States south through Mexico and Central America to South America, though not in the high Andes.
 In Pacific South America, they occur as far south as southern coastal Peru, and on the Atlantic side as far as Uruguay and Argentina.
-In the Caribbean, they are found on the Bahamas, Hispaniola, and the Lesser Antilles.
+In the Caribbean, they are found on the Bahamas, Hispaniola, Jamaica and the Lesser Antilles.